timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 client's point of view, breaking not holding this constraint does not cause degraded behavior.

-It is RECOMMENDED that the Rsync Repository is load tested to ensure that it can handle the requests by all RPs in case they need to fall back from using RRDP (as is currently preferred).
+It is RECOMMENDED that the Rsync Server is load tested to ensure that it can handle the requests by all RPs in case they need to fall back from using RRDP (as is currently preferred).